kvnalxnd3r/kvnalxnd3r.github.io/_posts/2025-08-17-bandit-overthewire-bandit13-and-bandit14-writeup.md

 ![Desktop View](assets/img/posts/2025-08-17-bandit-overthewire-bandit13-and-bandit14-writeup/bandit14-to-bandit15-third-step.png){: width="750"}

 After logged out, we then try the password previously obtained and connect back to `bandit14`.
-And I tried to use port `30000` like being told, but I got no response and I just terminate the process and try using port `2220`, as you can see, it worked like a charm.
+And as you can see, it worked like a charm.

 ![Desktop View](assets/img/posts/2025-08-17-bandit-overthewire-bandit13-and-bandit14-writeup/bandit14-to-bandit15-fourth-step.png){: width="750"}

-And that's it for the challenge today, it mainly focusing on the SSH itself
+And that's it for the challenge today, it mainly focusing on the SSH itself, I know there's still more to this challenge but we'll resume it tomorrow to find `bandit15` password.
+Thank you again for spending your time reading this writeup.